-We get it, you’re on a diet but short on time.
-And calories!
-You want to be good on your days off the Military Deit, but you don’t always have time to make a healthy meal at home.
-So we’ve taken the guilt out of fast food and included 5 fast food items below 400 calories to keep you on track.
+We get it, you’re serious about your diet but short on time.
+You want to behave during your days off the Military Diet, but you don’t always have time to make a healthy meal at home.
+So we’ve taken the guilt out of fast food and included five fast food items below 400 calories to keep you on track.

-Subway 6 inch Turkey Breast sub (on rye, sourdough or whole wheat) with avocado, hold the cheese
+Subway 6 inch Turkey Breast sub (on rye, sourdough or whole wheat) with avocado, hold the cheese, 350 calories

 Subway Sauces: Fat free Italian is the best choice.
 The honey mustard sauce or sweet onion sauce won’t lead you too far off the path either, but forget about ranch, chipotle or mayo, which all add well over a 100 calories to your sandwich.

 The good old Egg McMuffin has been a fast food breakfast staple for a long time, and with good reason.
-This tasty little sandwich puts a serious dent in the breakfast munchies – it’s a protein, carb and fat powerhouse with its english muffin, egg, bacon and cheddar combo.
+This tasty little sandwich puts a serious dent in the breakfast munchies.
+The McMuffin is a protein, carb and fat powerhouse with its english muffin, egg, bacon and cheddar combo.
 We wouldn’t exactly call the Egg McMuffin ‘healthy’, but it’s a lot better than throwing down a donut or muffin.
 You can even add a hash brown for another 150 calories.
 The yogurt and fruit parfait seems healthier, but it won’t stick to your ribs like this breakfast sandwich.
-But if you have concerns about sodium, you might want to opt for the parfait after all.
-The egg McMuffin will use up half your daily sodium allowance.
+But if you have concerns about sodium intake, you might want to opt for the parfait after all.
+The Egg McMuffin will use up half your daily sodium allowance.

 The Burger King veggie burger is one of the few veggie options in the fast food world.
 But be warned, the burger contains egg so it’s not a vegan option.
 The veggie burger has more calories than a plain hamburger, but it’s lower in cholesterol and fat than the beef burgers.
-310 calories is pretty low as far as lunch items go, so you might want to add a small salad and still be guilt free.
+At 310 calories, the veggie burger is a very reasonable lunch choice, so you can still add a small salad and remain guilt free.
+The veggie burger from Burger King comes on a sesame seed bun with lettuce and tomatoes, ketchup and mayonnaise.
 You save 90 calories by skipping the mayo (with mayo, the burger is closer to 400 calories).
-The veggie burger from Burger King comes on a sesame bun with lettuce and tomatoes, ketchup and mayonnaise.
-The main ingredients in the patty from Morningstar Farms is a vegetable mix with mushrooms, water chestnuts, onions, carrots and other vegetables.
+The main ingredients in the patty are a vegetable mix including mushrooms, water chestnuts, onions, and carrots.